Writing Prompt: Take Your Characters on Vacation

 Make characters act their way home

 If you’ve ever had your vacation expectations thwarted (and who hasn’t), then you know we all push through and return home better or worse for the experience.
-For your story though, make sure you character fights against those complications before they pack up to come home.
+For your story, though, make sure your character fights against those complications before they pack up to come home.

-The camper could stake out his campsite with rope to keep the wild kids at bay, or hike further into unknown territory to escape them, getting lost in the process.
-The cruiser could resolve to eat alone in her room and avoid all eye contact until a sassy grandmother latches onto her at the pool and follows her everywhere.
-How will she treat the woman?
-What will she do to make it through her vacation?
+The camper could stake out the campsite with rope to keep the wild kids at bay, or hike further into unknown territory to escape them, getting lost in the process.
+The cruiser could resolve to eat alone in their room and avoid all eye contact until a sassy grandmother latches onto them at the pool and follows them everywhere.
+How will they treat the woman?
+What will they do to make it through the vacation?

 I have come home more than once from a trip feeling like I needed a vacation to recover from my vacation, and your character will likely feel the same way.